TrautsNottus/trautsnottus.github.io/_docs/getting-started/FAQs.md

 {% include faq.html explain="How can I synchronise SIMS calendar with my Outlook calendar?" %}

-By subscribing to an internet calendar  (e.g. Outlook, Google Calendar), you can see it alongside other calendars in SIMS's **Calendar** Screen.
+By subscribing to an internet calendar (e.g. Outlook, Google Calendar), you can see it alongside your other calendars in the **Calendar** screen.

 To add a Calendar: